tflowers15/galaxy-training-material/topics/introduction/tutorials/galaxy-citing/tutorial.md

 ### Acknowledging a Service
 Each public Galaxy service is provided through a complex mixture of funding, governance and infrastructure providers.
 As such, each service provides a cut/paste **Acknowledgement** statement that supports their particular configuration and this can be found on each service.
-If your publication supports Acknowledgements, we strongly recommend your include the service recommended **Acknowledgements**.
+If your publication supports Acknowledgements, we strongly recommend you include the service-recommended **Acknowledgements**.

 # Writing a Methods section based on your Galaxy work